unitedstates/congressional-record/README.md

 # Recommended citation:

-Judd, Nicholas. *Congressionalrecord2: A Parser for the Congressional Record.* Chicago, IL: 2015.
+Judd, Nicholas, Dan Drinkard, Jeremy Carbaugh, and Lindsay Young. *congressional-record: A parser for the Congressional Record.* Chicago, IL: 2017.